JD-Howard/TinyJson/README.md

 - Migrated the DefaultValueAttribute handler from the [SpecFlow](https://github.com/SpecFlowOSS/SpecFlow.Internal.Json) fork.

 **NOTE:**
 It has become clear that this will never perform at the level it should while using a StringBuilder.
 In order to fix this, a single-pass char[] strategy closer to the way SimpleJson parses would need to be deployed.
-I will continue to get this where I need it for my immediate netstandard needs, but *it would be ill-advised to use TinyJson on truly large json files;* such as +50MB.
-Also, I may in fact fork/migrate/update SimpleJson too given this large implementation limitation.
+I will continue to get this where I need it for my immediate netstandard needs, but *it would be ill-advised to use TinyJson on truly large json files;* such as +50MB. ~~Also, I may in fact fork/migrate/update SimpleJson too given this large implementation limitation.~~ Update: [SimpleJson](https://github.com/facebook-csharp-sdk/simple-json) is fast, but it is doing very strange/non-standard serialization and not a viable option...

 #### JSONWriter.cs Changes: